brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/context_menus.md

 \page context-menu Context Menus

 Context menus are application commands that appear on the context menu (right click or tap) of users or messages to perform context-specific actions.
-They can be created using dpp::slashcommand.
+They can be created using the dpp::slashcommand.
 Once you create a context menu, try right-clicking either a user or message to see it in your server!

 \image html context_menu_user_command.png